7 Middle School Schedules with Flex Periods

 At the end of the day, the most important part is that you know why you’re implementing a Flex Period in the first place and doing it in a way that best fits your school’s specific situation.
 While it might be challenging to move around parts of your schedule mid-year, it’s not uncommon to reorder and restructure your schedule between school years, so you’re not locked into anything forever.

-And now, without further delay, below are six examples of middle school schedules with built-in Flex Periods.
+And now, without further delay, below are seven examples of middle school schedules with built-in Flex Periods.